Pseudo-rotations vs. Rotations: Pseudo-rotations vs. rotations

-since the left-hand side is determined by $\CSI(\varphi)$ and the right-hand side by $\CSI(R_\varphi)$.
-(Note that this does not automatically imply that $\varphi^k$ is balanced but only that it is ``balanced modulo $2(n+1)$''.)
-Combining this with the condition that the iterates $\varphi^k$ are balanced, we see that
+and the rest of the spectra is obtained by recapping.
+(Note however that this does not automatically imply that $\varphi^k$ is balanced but only that it is ``balanced modulo $2(n+1)$''.)
+Combining this with the condition that the iterates $\varphi^k$ are balanced and the observation mentioned above that for a balanced pseudo-rotation the index or action spectrum determines the marked spectrum, we see that